Meta Tag - Useful Meta Tags Explained

 <meta http-equiv="Content-Type" content="text/html; charset=iso-8859-1">

 You need a description meta tag and you need to let the spider know the content type.
-Although these are the most important meta tags to have on your website, we always include the keyword meta tag and the meta title tag, as there has been recent evidence to suggest the google spiders are reading some of the content in these tags.
-There is no benefit to be derived from putting any other meta tags into the head of the source code, other than these tags.
+There is no benefit to be derived from putting revisit-after and robots type tags into the head of the source code, other than these tags.

 Common Head Tag Coding Error